Alliphy/Group-Project-Survival-Bootcamp/README.md

 - store.js: Configures the Redux store for state management.
 - db.js: Handles the connection to the PostgreSQL database.
 - seed.js: Populates the database with initial data (instructors, courses, availabilities) for testing purposes.
-- server.js: (Not included) The backend server that handles API requests for user authentication, course data retrieval, and appointment scheduling.
+- server.js: The backend server that handles API requests for user authentication, course data retrieval, and appointment scheduling.